juancabe/sensor-proyect/sensor-server-axum/README.md

 ## TODOs

 - [x] Methods that should accept url params aren't
-- [ ] Refactor so that API Endpoints return API Path
+- [x] Refactor so that API Endpoints return API Path
+- [ ] Add better log information for the endpoints

 ## Main dependencies